They’re watching you.

 Because they’ll try it again next time.
 If a child gets their way by screaming once, then they’ll do it again.
 They may just scream louder and longer next time.

 Positive parenting is not the same as permissive parenting.
-As a matter of fact, setting firm limits, albeit empathetically is one of the fundamental pillars of positive discipline.
+As a matter of fact, setting firm limits empathetically is one of the fundamental pillars of positive discipline.

 If your kids are older, you could try to explain to them why their behavior is unacceptable in a calm and in-control voice.

-If you have to, remove them to a space where they’re not going to hurt anyone or get in the way.
+If you have to, move them to a space where they’re not going to hurt anyone or get in the way.

 It’s a good idea to tell them first by saying, “Take some deep breaths and calm down.
 If you can’t calm down, we’ll sit over there until you feel better.”